-Notes.- A great work will be accomplished in a short time under the final outpouring of the Spirit.
-Many voices all over the earth will sound the warning cry.
-Signs and wonders will be wrought by the believers, and, as at Pentecost, thousands will be converted in a day.
-Those who fail to heed this final gospel call, like the unbelieving
+NOTES.- A great work will be accomplished in a short time under the final outpouring of the Spirit.
+Many voices all over the earth will the main outpointing of the spirit.
+Mainy votes an over the earth will sound the warning cry.
+Signs and wonders will be wrought by the be-lievers, and, as at Pentecost, thousands will be converted in a day.
 Those who fail to heed this final gospel call, like the unbelieving Jews, will be doomed to destruction.
-The seven last plagues will overtake them, as war, famine, death, and destruction overtook the Jews, who, not believing in Christ, failed to heed His call to flee, and shut themselves up in Jerusalem to their doom.
+The seven last plagues will over-take them, as war, famine, death, and destruction overtook the Jews, who, are believing in Christ foiled the bed this call to destruction the Jews, who, not believing in Christ, failed to heed His call to flee, and shut themselves up in Jerusalem to their doom.
 Those who heed the call, and separate themselves from sin and from sinners, will be saved.

-COME, Holy Spirit, come,

-Let Thy bright beams arise, Dispel the sorrow from our minds, The darkness from our eyes.
+COME, Holy Spirit, come, Let Thy bright beams arise, Dispel the sorrow from our minds, The darkness from our eyes.

-Convince us all of sin, Then lead to Jesus' blood,

-And to our wondering view reveal The mercies of our God.
+Convince us all of sin, Then lead to Jesus' blood, And to our wondering view reveal The mercies of our God.

-Revive our drooping faith,
+Revive our drooping faith.
 Our doubts and fears remove, And kindle in our breasts the flame Of never-dying love.

-"Tis Thine to cleanse the heart, To sanctify the soul, To pour fresh life in every part,
+'Tis Thine to cleanse the heart.
+To sanctify the soul, To pour fresh life in every part.

 And new-create the whole.
-Come, Holy Spirit, come,

-Our minds from bondage free; Then shall we know, and praise, and love The Father, Son, and Thee.
+Come, Holy Spirit, come, Our minds from bondage free; Then shall we know, and praise, and love The Father, Son, and Thee.